bakkeby/dmenu/README.md

 Please ignore.
 This is just my personal build of what was once dmenu.

 Refer to [https://tools.suckless.org/dmenu/](https://tools.suckless.org/dmenu/) for details on dmenu, how to install it and how it works.
+Alternatively you may want to refer to the [wiki](https://github.com/bakkeby/dmenu/wiki) for more information about this build and the various options.

 ---